vast-data/cosmos-labs/workshop/README.md

 3. **Manage Storage Views** - List, analyze, and understand storage view configurations
 4. **Work with VAST Database** - Connect using `vastdb` and perform basic database operations
 5. **Build Data Pipelines** - Create automated workflows for data processing and management
+6. **Implement Snapshot Strategies** - Use protection policies and snapshots for version control and data recovery
-6. **Implement Safety Practices** - Use dry-run modes and safety checks in production environments
+7. **Implement Safety Practices** - Use dry-run modes and safety checks in production environments

 ## 🏗️ Workshop Structure